Paid and Organic Search Marketing

 DK New Media Hacked Content

-Take a closer look at the URLs that Google Search Console listed, though, and you’ll see that none of them were on my core domain.
-They were on a subdomain called dev.
-This is one of the test subdomains that I’ve used for dozens of different services.
+Take a closer look at the URLs that Google Search Console listed, and you’ll see that none were on my core domain.
+They were on a subdomain called dev, one of the test subdomains that I’ve used for dozens of different services.

 Was My Site Hacked?

-No. The subdomain was pointing to a third-party site that I don’t even have any control over anymore.
+No. The subdomain was pointing to a third-party site that I no longer have any control over.
 It appeared when I closed the account there; they never removed their domain entry.
-That meant that my subdomain was still essentially active and pointing to their site.
-When their site had been hacked, it consequently made it appear that I had been hacked.
-Even more surprising is that Google Search Console didn’t care that it was some rogue subdomain, they were still ready to pull my clean, core site out of search results!
+That meant that my subdomain was still active and pointing to their site.
+When their site was hacked, it made it appear that I had been hacked.
+Even more surprising is that Google Search Console didn’t care that it was some rogue subdomain; they were still ready to pull my clean, core site out of search results!

 Ouch!
 I never thought they’d ever be at risk.